ToothlessRider/ESE_Notes/Cloud_Computing_ESE.md

 1. **Calculate the price of a core-hour on in-house server and cloud server.**
 2. **Find the  effective  cost /hour for both the options.**
-3. **Calculate the ratio of the total cost / effective hour for in house to cloud deployment **
+3. **Calculate the ratio of the total cost/effective hour for in house to cloud deployment**
 4. **If the efficiency of in house server is increased to 72% which deployment will have now better total cost / effective hour?**

 Ans.